frederickaplan/fdh/files/PART2/fdh-2-4.md

 ## To improve

 - Solution for OCRs : Tesseract, Google API.
 A table for comparing them ?

 - Solultuion for HTR : PyLaia

 - Challenges for OCR: Transparancy.
 Preprocessing with histograms (to suppress word in transparency)

 - Multiple pages.
 Line detection.

 - Distance between text : Levenshtein, etc.

 - List of text formats : Markdown, RST (Restructuredtext)

+- Possible additional references :

+  Hämäläinen, M. and Hengchen, S., 2019.
+From the Paft to the Fiiture: a Fully Automatic NMT and Word Embeddings Method for OCR Post-Correction.
+In Recent Advances in Natural Language Processing (pp. 432-437).
+INCOMA.

+  Hill, M.J. and Hengchen, S., 2019.
+Quantifying the impact of dirty OCR on historical text analysis: Eighteenth Century Collections Online as a case study.
+Digital Scholarship in the Humanities, 34(4), pp.825-843.